victorpopkov/cask-tools/doc/cask-homepage.md

 Since the HTTPS is more preferred over the usual plain HTTP the script checks if it's available and gives an appropriate warning message if found.
-It will also check if it's available even if host has been changed.
+It will also check if it's available even if the host has been changed.

 Example: